cnabio/cnab-spec/102-invocation-image.md

 ### The `/cnab/app` Directory

 The `app/` directory contains subdirectories, each of which stores configuration for a particular target environment.
-The `app/run` file _must be an executable file_ that will act as the "main" installer for this CNAB bundle.
-This is the only file that is required in this directory.
+The `app/run` file _MUST be an executable file_ that will act as the "main" installer for this CNAB bundle.
+This is the only file that is REQUIRED in this directory.

 The contents beneath `/cnab/app/SUBDIRECTORY` are undefined by the spec. `run` is considered the only reserved word underneath `/cnab/app/`